Intern resume...is that even a thing?

 But don't worry.
 We'll help you draft the perfect resume for college.

-Our 2019 Guide to Internship Resume containing College Resume Examples and tips on College Resume Format will make sure you don't have to spend days and weeks on your laptop staring at a blank piece of document.
+Our 2019 Guide to Internship Resume containing Internship Resume Examples and tips on Intern Resume Format will make sure you don't have to spend days and weeks on your laptop staring at a blank piece of document.

-With a detailed step-by-step process outlined in the points below, making a college resume and an internship resume will be a breeze.
+With a detailed step-by-step process outlined in the points below, making an intern resume and an internship resume will be a breeze.

 Why do you need an Internship?